What is Records Information Management?

 What’s the Difference Between Records Management and Records Information Management?

-While both “records management” and “records information management” are used interchangeably, there are a few important distinctions between the two terms that you should know.
+The terms “records management” and “records information management” are often used interchangeably, but there are some key differences that you should know.

 What are the Benefits of Effective Records Information Management?

-Properly managing your business’s records can help you operate more efficiently, make it easier to meet your compliance obligations, and more.
-Let’s take a look at how a well-structured records information management strategy can impact different areas of your business.
+Properly managing your business’s records can help you operate more efficiently, simplify compliance, and reduce the risk of data theft.
+Below are just a few ways records information management can impact different areas of your business.

 Improved Efficiency